khandmo/resume_projects/README.md

 ### The Sudi Assistant

-The imaginary Sudi Assitant will need a way to discern speak patterns.
+The imaginary Sudi Assitant will need a way to discern speech patterns.
 The program trains a map based on observations from input sentences and each word's associated part of speech (noun, verb, adjective, etc.).
-It then takes more input sentences without associated tags and uses Viterbi decoding to infer and print a best guess of tags to associate.
-The program is then fed the correct tags and matches each tag to print the accuracy of the program.
+It then takes more input sentences without associated tags and uses Viterbi decoding to infer and print a best guess of associated tags.
+The program is then fed the correct tags and matches each tag to print the overall accuracy of the program.